 PG

-Akira Kurosawa’s monumental, scintillating tale of hired samurai protecting a peasant village is a period thriller and moral and political fable in one, and is one of the great big screen epics, presented in a pristine new 4K restoration in celebration of its 70th anniversary.
+Akira Kurosawa’s monumental, scintillating tale of hired samurai protecting a peasant village is a period thriller and moral and political fable in one, and is one of the great big screen epics.

 Unfortunately no Audio Description track is available for this feature.